"Be it PEN or BRUSH, my CALLING as an artist

+Laura Loving’s paintings cultivate a space of joyful energy in every room they occupy.
+Her work hangs in homes and businesses around the world.
 Laura describes her work: “I exaggerate color and shape to create art that is humorous, alive and uplifting.
 The evolution of my style has its roots in American Folk and Pop Art.
 Having lived and worked in Nice for two years, the rich artistic heritage of the French Riviera has also had a strong effect on my work.”

+Laura’s exceptional work has not gone unrecognized.
+Her work has been featured in Saks Fifth Avenue’s Spotlight on Art and Country Living Magazine’s Fairs in Atlanta and Rhinebeck.
 Laura received commissions to create the artwork for the Fall Cabaret Convention of Jazz at Lincoln Center and two murals for Tony Dapolito Recreation Center in Greenwich Village.
-Saks Fifth Avenue featured her work in their Spotlight on Art for emerging artists.
-Microsoft hired her to create a temporary mural on the sidewalks of Union Square to promote a Katy Perry concert sponsored by Windows Phone.
-Citi commissioned her to create art for Global Citizen Music Festivals in New York and Washington.
-In February, Laura was one of 15 designers chosen by CNN to illustrate quotes by powerful women for their 2015 International Women’s Day Project.
+Microsoft hired Laura to create a temporary mural on the sidewalks of Union Square to promote a Katy Perry concert.
+Citi commissioned her to create branded art for Global Citizen Music Festivals in New York and Washington.
+Bill Cunningham photographed Laura in 2010 for his On The Street column in the New York Times Style section.

 You can find Laura’s work hanging in New & Lingwood, The New York Stock Exchange, Amazon HDQ, Dow, Arnold Palmer Hospital for Women and Children, and the offices of actress Brooke Shields.
 Laura was also one of 15 designers chosen by CNN to illustrate quotes by powerful women for their International Women’s Day Project.
 Zoe Brand features Laura’s art in a commercial that runs on PBS.